This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-- SALT THE CABBAGE (6-8 hours): Reserve 1-2 outer leaves of the napa cabbage and refrigerate for later use (wrap in plastic).
-Cut the remaining cabbage and place it in a large bowl with the salt and toss.
+- SALT THE CABBAGE (6-8 hours): *Reserve 1-2 outer leaves of the napa cabbage and refrigerate for later use.
+Core and cut the remaining cabbage into 1-inch pieces and place in a large bowl with the salt and toss well.
 Add enough cool water to cover the cabbage and stir until salt is dissolved.
-Keep the cabbage submerged with a plate over the bowl and let stand at room temperature 6-8 hours (giving a stir midway through if possible) or overnight.
+Keep the cabbage submerged with a plate over the bowl and let this stand at room temperature 6-8 hours (giving a stir midway through if possible) or overnight.

 - Drain the cabbage, saving the brine.
 Rinse the cabbage (not excessively, just a little quick rinse), drain, squeeze out any excess water, or blot with paper towels, and place it back in the bowl, adding the daikon radish and scallions.